-ITEM 10 - Part of Lot 56 DP 849895 (Blairs Road, Long Beach)
+ITEM 10 - Lot 56 DP 849895 (Blairs Road, Long Beach)

-The subject land is property at Blairs Road, Long Beach being part of Lot 56 DP 849895.
+The subject land is property at Blairs Road, Long Beach being Lot 56 DP 849895.
 The subject land is currently a public reserve and classified as community land in accordance with Sections 25 and 26 under the Local Government Act 1993.
-The allotment has a site area of 2.6Ha and zoned RE1 Public Recreation and it currently used to accommodate a water reservoir and a telecommunications installation.
+The allotment has a site area of 2.6Ha, is zoned RE1 Public Recreation and is currently used to accommodate a water reservoir and a telecommunications installation.